KOCTOLOM/Mindustry-overhaul/README.md

 And the heart yearns for a true trial.
 If you dare to challenge the mundane,
 If you're ready to step beyond comfort—
-Then we offer you a ticket...
+Then we offer you a ticket... \n
 ...to <b>your own personal hell</p></b>
 # Mindustry Overhaul
 Welcome to the world of <ins>Mindustry Overhaul</ins> — where the familiar takes on a whole new form.